Front Page Forums Rights Right to civil government

 The proposed right:

 No person who is a member of a current or recent royal family, or the life partner or descendant of a member of a current or recent royal family, shall serve in any government office.
-No government shall adopt, establish, or impose any law or regulation or decision that declares or requires loyalty to an individual or family over loyalty to the Constitution, or that grants special powers to an individual or family rather than an elected office.
+No government shall adopt, establish, or impose any law or regulation or decision that declares or requires loyalty to an individual or family over loyalty to the Constitution, or that grants special powers to an individual or family.
+An elected or appointed official shall not accept any royal title nor pledge allegiance to any individual or family while in office.

 No person who is a life partner or descendant of a current or former government official shall serve in any government office until at least 5 years after said government official leaves government service, and shall not serve in the same office as said government official until at least 10 years after the end of the term of said government official in that office.

-No person who is an active military officer shall serve in any government office until at least 5 years after the end of military service.
-No government shall impose martial law.
+No person who is an active military officer shall serve in any government office until at least 5 years after separating from military service.
+No elected or appointed official shall impose martial law or direct the military to initiate violence against civilians.

 Intent: